 The hope for Max Pacioretty signing a long-term extension to stay with the Habs appears to be just about done now.
 Marc Antoine Godin of The Athletic is reporting that GM Marc Bergevin has told Pacioretty that there will be no contract talks and that they will look to trade him as soon as possible.
+Doing so might cause a possible rhubarb among gamblers who bet, using pointsbet welcome bonus, that Pacioretty had been drafted to stay in the team.

 This is the latest in what can only be described as a very odd saga these last few weeks.
 After not moving him at the trade deadline, Pacioretty became a strong candidate at the draft to be moved.
 There was plenty of speculation about a trade to the Kings, the Islanders, and the Sharks but nothing actually came to fruition.